omortie/pythonqt/README.md

 need to build and run the generator when you want to build additional wrappers or you want to upgrade/downgrade to another Qt version, but this requires updating the typesystems as well.

+## Fork Agenda
+I forked the original project to add sophisticated CMake build system files to the project. so it can be built on any IDE